The Best Gazpacho

 How do you make Gazpacho?

-To keep sodium levels in check (because who wants to be bloated on a hot and humid day?
-Not THIS girl), I like to use a low sodium tomato juice.
+- To keep sodium levels in check (because who wants to be bloated on a hot and humid day?), I like to use a low sodium tomato juice.
 If you can’t find it, then regular tomato juice is just fine but add a little less Worcestershire sauce or skip the salt.
 Even better, if you want to be a total overachiever: make your own tomato juice!

-The Very Best Gazpacho Recipe is great for weeknight dinners, but it’s also AMAZING for summer parties!
+This chunky Gazpacho is great for weeknight dinners, but it’s also AMAZING for summer parties!
 I serve it to my guests in little shot glasses so they can each just serve themselves.
 It’s such a refreshing first course or appetizer for your next gathering.

 If you’re looking for a few more no cook summer recipes, you might enjoy this Blueberry Feta Quinoa Salad or Watermelon Gazpacho.
 This Watermelon Salad and Cauliflower Rice Tabbouleh Salad are also great choices.